turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 ---
 title: Load Testing and Production Performance Monitoring
-length: 90
+length: 180
 tags: performance, benchmarking, capybara
 ---

-## TODO

-A few additional topics that should be worked in:

-* Use newrelic for monitoring instead of skylight; have this lesson after the [performance analysis with newrelic](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/performance_analysis_with_newrelic.markdown) lesson.
-* discuss other tools for load testing -- Apache Bench, Siege, etc.
-* Discuss when / why you would need one of these tools -- the amount of load you need to generate with a test is proportional to the size of your infrastructure
-* Single server process can be saturated pretty easy; large server cloud with advanced optimizations and caching will require more load
+In this lesson / tutorial we'll cover various reasons for wanting to simulate additional load against an application.
+Then we'll walk through an example using some familiar tools.

 ## Learning Goals

 * Understand the reasons for load testing rails applications
-* Practice writing scripts to simulate heavy load against an application
+* Practice writing scripts to simulate load against an application
 * Understand the differences between elapsed time from the perspective of your app code and from the perspective of the client
 * Understand the concepts of request queueing and server overload

 ## Warmup/Discussion -- What is load testing?

-Dealing with performance issues in our applications can sometimes be a bit thorny.
+Dealing with performance issues in our applications can be thorny.
-Pretty much all developers you ask will agree that performance is important.
-But how exactly do we know which components of our applications will prove problematic from a performance perspective?
+Most developers will agree that performance is important -- but how exactly do we know which components of our applications will prove problematic from a performance perspective?